-Are you preparing your business travelers for future travel in the wake of COVID-19?
+Are you preparing your business travellers for future travel in the wake of COVID-19?
 It can be daunting to know where to start.
 Things are changing, and as a travel industry, we’re still facing ongoing, unprecedented challenges and quickly learning how to approach them safely and with vigilance.

 “We’re updating travel profiles with emergency contacts and making sure all information is accurate.
 We’re also in the process of sorting through unused travel credits to see which ones were affected by COVID-19.
 And we’re determining what will be considered essential travel.”